isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-arthritic-hips/index.md

 ## Buyers Guide for Best Shoes for Arthritic Hips
 **Pick Supportive Shoes**
-Best Shoes for Arthritic Hips should have maximum support to help in easing arthritic hip pain.� Supportive shoes make walking or standing bearable.
+Best Shoes for Arthritic Hips should have maximum support to help in easing arthritic hip pain.
+Supportive shoes make walking or standing bearable.

 The crucial aspects when looking for supportive shoes include the sole and the heel section.
 The sole should bend at the toes, be wide, and rigid.
 The heel must feature a heel counter that delivers stability to prevent friction or pain.
 **Choose Perfect Fit**